Jennserene/Jennserene/README.md

 🔭 I’m currently working on [Media Wishlist](https://github.com/Jennserene/MediaWishlist)

-🌱 I’m currently working for 8th Light as an Apprentice
+🌱 I’m currently working for 8th Light as a Crafter

 💬 Ask me about Psychology, Astrophysics, or Gaming